MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-mi-activity-log.md

 >[!Note]
 >- Entries in the Activity Log are system generated and can't be changed or deleted.
->- Entries in the Activity Log are representing control plane changes such as create, update, scale, patch or delete SCOM Managed Instance (preview).
+>- Entries in the Activity Log represents control plane changes such as create, update, scale, patch or delete SCOM Managed Instance (preview).

 ## Retention period